Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### What should be considered as part of the 'partners and suppliers' dimension?
+### What should be considered as part of the 'Partners and Suppliers' dimension?

 - [x] The level of integration and formality involved in the relationships between organizations.
 - [ ] The activities, workflows, controls and procedures needed to achieve the agreed objectives.